 Family Fun Night

-This is usually held in Term 3 on a Friday night from 4pm.
+This is held in Term 1 on a Friday night from 4pm (21 February 2020).
 This is the school’s major fundraising and social event.
-A variety of stalls and activities are presented.
+And this year will be a big one with it being the school’s 25 Anniversary.
+A variety of stalls and activities are planned and it is expected to be an amazing night.
 It is coordinated by the fundraising committee with very strong input from parents, staff and friends who volunteer to be stall and activity conveners.
-Classes are assigned to most stalls and activities to channel parent input for maximum effectiveness.
 Parent assistance is needed to assist stall and activity conveners, promotion, setting up and cleaning up.